 Every one of our custom log homes, timber frame homes, dovetail homes, log cabins, and post and beam homes begin the exact same way.
 We first hand-select the logs for each part of the structure.
 Next begins the debarking process after which they are inserted into our kilns to be fully dried.
 Our in-house kiln drying capability gives us greater control over the moisture content and final quality of the logs.
-Click to learn more about the importance of our kiln dried timber.
+Click to learn more about the different methods of drying timber.
 During the building process, our craftsmen choose logs to match the log member they are crafting to keep waste to a minimum.

 The logs are brought into our construction yard and hand peeled to remove the bark and leave a nice, clean surface.
 If your home is a timber frame home or a dovetail home that is constructed using squared timbers, you have the option of hand-hewing or hand scoring the timbers .This has become a very popular texture, giving the timbers the appearance of age and adding unique character to each piece.